Flank/flank-dashboard/docs/12_state_management_investigation.md

 #### State immutability

-Score: 2
+Score: 1

 There is no concept of immutability in the Provider package.
-We can just use private values and provide getters to add an encapsulation to the model.

 #### Ability to use outside Flutter